 Places to eat in Auckland:

-Ebisu – I love this restaurant!
+Ebisu – I love this restaurant – my favourite!
 They have really good food and the service is awesome.
 This is located in the city centre of Auckland.

 Milse – Great dessert place.
 Quite small so wheelchairs won’t fit into the seating area but you can takeaway the desserts.
 They are incredible and they look amazing too.